ivanmmurciaua/EIP-5216/README.md

 ## About the project

-This project starts when I realized while doing an implementation with the ERC1155 standard that the ERC1155 approval was made for all tokens (`setApprovalForAll`) regardless of quantities or/and ids.
+This project starts when I realized while doing an implementation with the ERC1155 standard that the ERC1155 approval was made for all tokens (`setApprovalForAll(address operator, bool approved)`) regardless of quantities or/and ids.

-All the specification can be found [here](./specification/eip/eip-1166.md).
+All the specification can be found [here](./specification/eip/eip-5216.md).

 ivanmmurciaua is not liable for any outcomes as a result of using ERC1155ApprovalByAmount.
 DYOR.